Skip to content

 Your first Orion session

-Follow these steps after installing Orion to connect Jupyter, open a workspace, run a notebook cell, and try the assistant.
+Follow these steps after installing Orion to finish onboarding, connect Jupyter, open a workspace, run a notebook cell, and try the assistant.

 Before you start